Droog71/CD74HC4067/README.md

   "left": 61.05,
   "rotate": 90,
   "attrs": { "analogDemux": "1" }
+  "attrs": { "digitalMode": "0" }
+  "attrs": { "floatingSig": "0" }
 }
 ```

+<h4>analogDemux</h4>
+When used for demultiplexing analog values, set the "analogDemux" attribute to 1.<br />

 This is only needed if you are connecting an analog device <br />
-such as a potentiometer to the SIG / COM pin on the CD74HC4067 chip.<br /><br />
+such as a potentiometer to the SIG / COM pin on the CD74HC4067 chip.<br />
-In this use case, the voltage produced by the potentiometer is directd<br />
+In this mode, the voltage produced by the potentiometer is directed<br />
 to the selected channel of the CD74HC4067 chip.<br /><br />

-When demultiplexing digital values on Wokwi for the purpose of driving LEDs<br />
-or other digitally controlled devies, no special attributes are required.<br /><br />

-When using the chip for multiplexing, no special attributes are required.<br /><br />
+<h4>digitalMode</h4>
+If you want to use digitalRead() to read the SIG / COM pin when multiplexing with<br /> digital devices such as buttons, slide switches or dip switches, set the "digitalMode"<br />
+attribute to 1 in diagram.json.
+In this mode, the SIG / COM pin is a digital output.<br /><br />

+<h4>floatingSig</h4>
+If you want to connect multiple CD74HC4067 devices to the same ADC pin, set the<br />
+"floatingSig" attribute to 1 in diagram.json.
+In this mode, the SIG / COM pin is<br />
+in a high impedance state when the enable pin (E) is driven low.<br /><br />